BEng (Hons) Aerospace Engineering

 The Sir Gerard Newman scholarship is valued £2,000 (£500 paid in the first and second year, £1,000 in the final year) and is awarded every year to a UK or EU student studying on any aerospace, automotive, civil or mechanical engineering degree.
 To apply you will be invited to submit an application in your first year at University.

-Like the students before you, you’ll benefit from our strong links to industry.
-Our students have had work placements at companies such as Airbus, Virgin Atlantic Engineering and BAE Systems.
-Recent Aerospace Engineering graduates have gone on to work at organisations including The Royal Air Force, Jaguar Land Rover and BAE Systems.
+Benefit from our strong links to industry: Our students have had work placements at companies such as Airbus, Virgin Atlantic Engineering and BAE Systems.
+Recent aerospace engineering graduates have gone on to work at organisations including The Royal Air Force, Jaguar Land Rover and BAE Systems.

 The BEng (Hons) Aerospace Engineering course is accredited by RAeS as detailed in the programme specification and satisfies, in part, the academic requirements for Chartered Engineer (CEng) registration and in full, the academic requirements for Incorporated Engineer (IEng) registration for intake years 2022 to 2026.

 Graduate employment opportunities are excellent whether you’re interested in the civilian or defence sides of the aerospace industry.
 Some students even return from industrial placements with sponsorships and job offers.
+An impressive 93% of our students are employed or in further study (Graduate Outcome, 2021/22).
 Past graduates have been employed on major projects such as the Airbus A380 or the Typhoon, or in the development of missile systems, satellites and space vehicles.

 The first ever passenger jet aircraft, the Comet, was designed and tested in Hatfield.
 Since then, the aerospace industry has seen unimagined technical progress.
 Today, the University of Hertfordshire has projects in both Unmanned Aerial Vehicles (UAVs) and rocketry, with student projects, research and other activities across a wide range of areas.